reek004/Blogstar/README.md

    http://localhost:8000
    ```

-3. **Ensure the API is running**: The client needs to connect to the MarloweQuill API server.
+3. **Ensure the API is running**: The client needs to connect to the Blogstar API server.
 Make sure the server is running on port 8080 (default) or update the `API_URL` in `client/js/app.js` if using a different port.

 #### Using the Interface